 I am so excited to see my FIRE fund grow!
 Note that the massive increase of 175% compared to last month is because I only set this fund up last month.
 It took some time for everything to be ready so I transferred last month’s savings together with this month’s savings.
 Obviously the fund is still small so every increase seems huge.

-Apart from my Vanguard Fund, I also have £1,000 invested with Ratesetter for 14.9% interest.
+Apart from my index fund, I also have £1,000 invested with Ratesetter for 14.9% interest.
 If you are interested in opening an account with Ratesetter, you can get a similar rate using my link.

 This graph shows us how my net worth is spread between the different asset types.
 Most money is in my matched betting fund, which is used to generate more money.
 Over time, I expect this to decrease (as a percentage of my total assets) as my index fund will increase (hopefully).